The Role of Calcium During Pregnancy

 Non-dairy Calcium Options

-Not everyone can tolerate dairy, so here are some non-dairy options that provide significant sources of calcium.
+Not everyone can tolerate dairy, so here are some non-dairy options that provide significant amounts of calcium.

 - Calcium-fortified orange juice